-In the 2011–2012 financial year, the ACCC assessed 340 acquisitions.
-Of these, 250 were assessed without requiring a public review, while 90 underwent a public or confidential review.
-Of the 90 reviewed, the ACCC did not oppose 60, publicly opposed one and accepted undertakings to divest shares or assets in three.
+In the 2012–2013 financial year, the ACCC assessed 289 acquisitions.
+Of these, 213 were assessed without requiring a public review, while 76 underwent a public or confidential review.
+Of the 76 reviewed, the ACCC did not oppose 55, publicly opposed six and accepted undertakings in two.

+There is little case law regarding the merger provisions, likely due to the reluctance of sellers to delay a transaction until proceedings conclude and the costs involved.
 The most recent case involving a merger occurred in December 2010 when the ACCC applied, on an expedited basis, to the Federal Court of Australia to injunct Metcash from acquiring Franklins (each of which carries on business in the Australian grocery sector).
 The Federal Court declined, after more than eight months, to injunct the merger.
 The ACCC appealed the decision to the Full Court of the Federal Court on an expedited basis.
 The ACCC also sought an interim injunction to prevent Metcash from completing its acquisition.
 The Court declined to grant this, which allowed Metcash to complete its acquisition of Franklins before the appeal was decided.
 The appeal involved three key issues: whether the trial judge correctly defined the grocery market; the standard of proof required to show that there was a viable, alternative bidder to Metcash for Franklins (the counterfactual); and the likely effects on competition of Metcash’s acquisition of Franklins.
-The Full Federal Court dismissed the appeal on all three grounds on 30 November 2011 and the ACCC decided not to seek leave to appeal to the High Court.
+The Full Federal Court dismissed the appeal on all three grounds on 30 November 2011 and the ACCC decided not to seek leave to appeal to the High Court of Australia.
 The case provides clarity around how grocery markets should be defined, and confirms that markets may be defined based on multiple functional levels, where one functional level constrains another.
 The case also confirms that the standard of proof for assessment of the counterfactual is the ordinary civil standard of the balance of probabilities.
 The case may also lend support for calls for the Commission to give acquirers greater transparency about the evidence the Commission intends to rely on to oppose their acquisitions, before any litigation, consistent with the practice in other jurisdictions.

 Australia’s merger control regime is not subject to turnover thresholds.
 Rather, the ACCC’s policy is to further investigate proposed acquisitions which would be likely to result in: